william-murphy/cs326-final-pi/docs/milestone2.md

  <img src="https://github.com/william-murphy/cs326-final-pi/blob/main/docs/milestone2-images/signupform.PNG" width="700" height="514">

  **Update**
  - Extracts the field to update from the database and changes it to the new value.
-For example: A user can edit their bio on their profile page, update will allow to find the user through their id in our database and update their bio in there.
+ For example: A user can edit their bio on their profile page, update will allow to find the user through their *username* in our *Users* Table (*name, email, username, password, bio*) and update the field *bio* for that user.
  <img src="https://github.com/william-murphy/cs326-final-pi/blob/main/docs/milestone2-images/UpdateBio-before.png" width="700" height="514">
  <img src="https://github.com/william-murphy/cs326-final-pi/blob/main/docs/milestone2-images/UpdateBio-after.png" width="700" height="514">